Learning more skills through optimistic exploration: Discussion Limitations

+We introduced DISDAIN, an enhancement for unsupervised skill discovery algorithms which increases the effective number of skills learnt across a diverse range of tasks, by using ensemble-based uncertainty estimation to counteract a bias towards pessimistic exploration.

+The connection between ensemble estimates of uncertainty and infomax exploration dates back to at least \citet{seung1992query}, who use it to select examples in an active supervised learning setting.
 These ideas have more recently found use in the RL literature, with recent work using disagreement among ensembles of value functions \citep{chen2017ucb, flennerhag2020tdu, zhang2020disagreement} and forward models of the environment \citep{pathak19disagreement, shyam2019mbax, sekar2020plan2explore} to drive exploration.
 In a closely related line of work, ensembles of Q-functions have been used to drive exploration without an explicit bonus based on disagreement \citep{osband2016bootstrapped, osband2018randompriors}.
 To our knowledge, DISDAIN represents the first application of these ideas to unsupervised skill discovery.